Musée

 1872 Édouard André and Nélie Jacquemart

-Henri Regnault, Nélie Jacquemart in Rome, 1867, Abbaye de Chaalis
+Henri Regnault, Nélie Jacquemart à Rome, 1867, Abbaye de Chaalis

 In 1881, Edouard and Nélie got married, a marriage of convenience between two very different persons, as he was a Protestant Bonapartist, and she a Catholic living in a royalist milieu.
 Their union turned out to be a great success.
 They never had any children and devoted themselves entirely to their shared passion: their collection of works of art.

-Grand Salon, archive image - © Culturespaces / Studio Sébert Photographes
+Grand Salon, image d'archive - © Culturespaces / Studio Sébert Photographes

 One year after their marriage, Nélie decided to have her husband accompany her on a series of trips around Italy, which gave them a chance to visit auction houses and antique dealers.
 They also went on several trips to the Near East.
 During this time, they had furnishing and decorative work done on their mansion, in preparation for the installation of the works they bought.